Translated by Amela Simic

-On a continent where so much seems assured, the threat of devastation is exotic, shot through with a drama which can hardly be imagined.
-Consequently, we have long found our more compelling writers in translation and from regions at the edge of the industrialized western world: South America, Eastern Europe, the Indian sub-continent, the Balkans.
+On a continent where so much seems assured, the threat of devastation is exotic, shot through with a drama that can hardly be imagined.
+Consequently, we have long found our more compelling writers in translation and from regions at the edge of the industrialized Western world: South America, Eastern Europe, the Indian subcontinent, the Balkans.

 This is not to say that exoticism is necessarily all that is involved.
 One need only consider a few of the names: Milosz, Neruda, Borges.
 There is something about the telluric experience that is fertile soil for poetry.
 Ironically, war, oppression and cobbled-together smokestack economies laid over centuries of agglomerate history somehow come together to produce such uniquely human figures.

 Goran Simic is a Bosnian poet.
 His blunt poems about living in war-torn Sarajevo have gained him considerable reputation in Europe.
 His present volume—Immigrant Blues—promises to extend that reputation.
 Now seven years a Canadian immigrant, his work has gained an ease and a wider range of tone.

 The war poems are clearly the best in the volume.
 "The Book of the Rebellion" bears comparison to Borges: